dolphin278/fsm/README.md

 Attempt to change machine state following edge specified by `edgeName`.
 Callback should take two arguments `(err, status)`, where `err` will contain any errors encountered during attempt to change state, and `status` will contain boolean value indication whether attempt was successful, or not.

+###getGraph()

+Returns instance of `node-graph` Graph object that you could use to navigate across fsm state graph.
+See docs for node-graph for methods reference.

 ## Events

 ## emit('state', edge)